okcza515/TextPokerGame/README.md

 # TextPokerGame
-Pokergame with Ai bots, maximum 4 bots.
+Pokergame with Ai bots.
+play with text, but there are still visual of cards. the bet can be any value within player available chips.